 Let’s say we want to model the economic impact of a new barbecue sauce company coming to Mecklenburg County, NC.
-First, we determine this would be Sector 103 - Mayonnaise, dressing, and sauce manufacturing.
+First, we determine this would be Industry 103 - Mayonnaise, dressing, and sauce manufacturing.
 We can see on the Regions Overview screen that this industry does not currently exist in the county.
 We notice that the greater Charlotte area is lacking in tortilla manufacturing; roasted nuts and peanut butter manufacturing; as well as mayonnaise, dressing, and sauce manufacturing as all of the Employment, Labor Income, and Output fields are zero for these indicating there is not yet a firm engaged in these businesses in the county.

 By clicking on the advanced menu icon on the Regions Overview screen, Customize Region pops up.
 This is where we can create our new industry.

-An Employment value must be provided in the Employment field under the Sector Selection.
+An Employment value must be provided in the Employment field under the Industry Selection.
 For each value in the table below the Employment field (Output, Employee Compensation (EC), Proprietor Income (PI), Other Property Income (OPI), and Taxes on Production & Imports (TOPI)) either the total values can be entered where the zeroes are located on the left-hand side of the table or the per worker values (per worker being denoted as /w) can be entered where the blanks are on the right-hand side of the table (to the left of the labels).
 If the values on the left are provided IMPLAN will then calculate the ratios on the right.
 Alternatively, if you enter the ratios on the right IMPLAN will then calculate the values on the left.

 However, we might know very few details about the barbecue sauce company.
 Given this, we can borrow the information about the Industry from another Region.
 If we know that the new barbecue sauce company will be very similar to one located in another county nearby or might follow national averages, we can pick that region from which to borrow.
 A good check for determining if a Regions makes for a good “proxy Region” is to compare the similarity of an Industry that exists in your Region and the Region you are considering borrowing information from, ideally an Industry similar to the one being introduced to your Region.

 In this example, let’s borrow the national model for our estimates.
 Open up IMPLAN on a second tab and navigate to Customize Region as done earlier for Mecklenburg County, NC.
-Select Sector 103 - Mayonnaise, dressing, and sauce manufacturing and we see the information from the national level.
+Select Industry 103 - Mayonnaise, dressing, and sauce manufacturing and we see the information from the national level.

 When you are finished entering the information about the new Industry, click Complete Customization in the bottom right of your screen.
 You will be prompted to give your new Customized Region a name.
 Remember to make it something you will remember.

-Now click on Create Impact and give your Project a name.
+Now click on Create Impacts and give your Project a name.
 Enter the information we know about the new barbecue sauce company.
 In this example we know they will employ 100 people, so we create an Industry Employment Event for 100.
 Click save and add your Event to the group on the right.
 Ensure that your new Customized Region name, in this case, Mecklenburg BBQ, shows up as the selected region under the Dollar Year and Data Year fields.
 Now you can run your analysis.